SenecaCountyOhio/SenCO-GIS-Guide/Guides/08_CAUV.md

 Each year, individuals with property enrolled in CAUV are required to submit a Renewal Application to the County Auditor.
 At that time, any changes to the agricultural-use or income are recorded.
 The Auditor then reviews the applications for errors, and determines if any properties no longer qualify.
-If a individual fails to submit a Renewal Application, they are removed from the program.
+If an individual fails to submit a Renewal Application, or their property no longer qualifies 3 years in row, they are removed from the program.

-Occasionally, the program's requirements are updated by the State of Ohio, which the County Auditors are required to comply with.
+Occasionally, the program's requirements are adjusted by the State of Ohio, which the County Auditors are required to comply with.
 Since 2017, the Renewal Applications require a written and precise breakdown of all land enrolled in CAUV.
-Listed below are the land types used in 2019;
+Listed below are the land types used in 2019's form;

 | Anticipated land use for the current year                                        |
 |----------------------------------------------------------------------------------|